 The public garages will charge fees for parking, but the fees will be different on certain days.
 Butz said those dates are currently being determined.
 The changes will take place on Jan.
 16, the first day of the festival, and will go back to normal on Jan.
 27 when the festival has ended.

 Construction on Main Street will be halted during the festival as a result of a decision made by the city's Building Department placing restrictions on projects to either stop work or only work inside, Butz said.
-She added that construction on the building once known as Main Street Mall will pull fences in closer to the curbs for a wider pedestrian walkway.

 Because of construction, Butz said there are fewer spaces available for companies to rent out for the festival this year.
 "Around this time of year, I am still getting calls from places looking for spaces to rent, and every year, there is less and less space.
 We are going to feel really full during the festival this year," she said.